fiqrim-dug/slurm-upgrade/README.md

 - Adjust file paths and variables according to your specific setup.

 ## 👉 Pending
-- [ ] to move into /d/sw/slurm from its localData
+- [x] to move into /d/sw/slurm from its localData
-- [ ] update services to  relevant services
+- [x] update services to  relevant services
 - [ ] update `host.yaml` to  relevant host
 - [ ] test the key for dumping sql database into backup dir
+- [ ] sanity check the size of dumped sql database